Anxiety and SleepUpdated on May 23, 2019

 PTSD is a mental health condition that many people experience after they have gone through a stressful or traumatizing situation or event.
 PTSD can begin shortly after a traumatic event has occurred or can arise many years later.

 PTSD affects an estimated 7.7 million adults in the U.S. The most common triggers for PTSD include rape, childhood sexual abuse, and serving in combat.
-The condition is more common in women than men.
+The condition is more common in women than in men.

 The symptoms of PTSD include negative feelings, reliving the traumatic event in nightmares or flashbacks, avoiding potential triggers, and hyperarousal, which is a sense of being perpetually on alert.
 These feelings can have both mental and physical effects, and insomnia is also a commonly reported symptom of PTSD.
 Overall, symptoms may not be consistent and can vary over time in both their severity and frequency.